vincentpaolo/java/README.md

 # java # Processing

-Workshop Processing 3 - java :
+<h1>Workshop Processing 3 - java :<h1/>

-This is basic sampler i have build in processing using Java language.
+<p>This is basic sampler i have build in processing using Java language.
 With this "sketch" i will explain line for line how this is is build.
 And i will explain the basics of programming:

   Programming Environment.
   Data Types.
   Variables.
   Keywords.
   Logical and Arithmetical Operators.
   If else conditions.
   Loops.
   Numbers, Characters and Arrays.

 What do you need ?